elasticlib/elasticlib/README.md

 ## System requirements

 * Java 8
-* Currently only tested on and packaged for Unix like operating systems, but it should works on windows to.
+* Currently only tested on and packaged for Unix like operating systems, but it should work on Windows too.
-* You also need Maven if you would like to build it from source.
+* You also need to have Maven if you would like to build it from source.
-* And that's all !
+* And that's all!

-## Installating
+## Installing

 First clone the Git repository on your local computer.
 Cd into cloned root directory and run a Maven build: